KevinDusange/Assignment_3_Part_2/README.md

 ### Step 3: Copy the systemd service file and timer file

-After downloading the `generate-index.server` and `generate-index.timer` files we need to copy the files to the correct locations using the command below.
-Since these are .service and .timer files, they will need to be moved into the `/etc/systemd/system` directory because that is where those types of files belong.
+Now we need to copy the `.service` and `.timer` files to the correct locations using the command below.
+Since these are `.service` and `.timer` files, they will need to be moved into the `/etc/systemd/system` directory.

 ```bash
 sudo cp generate-index.service /etc/systemd/system/